yelynn1/h6751/index.md

 - Select appropriate machine learning tools/ techniques to uncover patterns and relationships, extract useful knowledge and support decision making in business applications;
 - Craft a real-world problem and assemble required tools to yield meaningful solutions and conclusions.

-_The above is the tentative content, which may be modified during the semester._
+<u>The above is the tentative content, which may be modified during the semester.</u>

 ### Office hours